Master of Social Work and Adventure Therapy, M.S.

 Adult Treatment Programs designed for adults with specific treatment needs (substance abuse, eating disorders, PTSD) in mental health settings.

 Dual degree applicants in Social Work and Kinesiology: Outdoor Education must meet the requirements for both Social Work and Kinesiology: Outdoor Education.
-Please note, dual degree applicants must submit two different applications, one for the M.S.W. program and one for the M. S. in Kinesiology.
+Please note, Dual Degree applicants only need to apply to Social Work, not both programs.
 Dual degree applications are due by February 1st.
+Also please note: applicants may be accepted to one or the other program, or both.

 Admission Requirements: Kinesiology/Outdoor Education